 Near Aberfeldy, Perthshire

-Shooting - Red Grouse - Walked up and over pointers (Aug 12th - Dec 10th)
+Shooting - Red Grouse - Walked up grouse, if available, for teams of 4/5 guns max (Aug 12th - Dec 10th)

-Shooting - Pheasant - Driven and walked up (Oct 1st - Feb 1st)
+Shooting - Pheasant - Driven and walked up for up to 8 gun teams (Oct 1st - Feb 1st)

-Deer Stalking/Hunting - Roe Bucks - (Apr 1st - Oct 20th) Limited stock
+Deer Stalking/Hunting - Roe Bucks - (Apr 1st - Oct 20th) sometimes available.

 Fishing - Atlantic Salmon - Loch Tay central (15th Jan - 15th Oct)

 Fishing - Brown Trout - Loch Tay Eastern end (15th March - 8th Oct)

 Tomgarrow: Self-catering lodge sleeping up to 8 people and available for weekly lets with a Saturday changeover.

 It is fully equipped with colour television, washing machine, microwave, electric cooker & oven and fridge.
 Bed linen, duvets and towels are all provided, electric blankets are also available.